Soft Skills: Definitions and Examples

 Soft skills are often transferable across careers and industries.
-As a result, you may find that you possess many of the required traits even if you don’t match the exact profile in a job description.
+As a result, you may find that you possess many of the required traits even if you do not match the exact profile in a job description.
 As you search for jobs, pay special attention to posts calling for candidates with soft skills or traits you possess.
-Even if the job title isn’t a great fit, you may find that the description makes sense for you.
-As you progress through the job search process, keep your resume updated to reflect soft skills most relevant to the jobs you’re applying for.
+Even if the job title is not a great fit, you may find that the description makes sense for you.
+As you progress through the job search process, keep your resume updated to reflect soft skills most relevant to the jobs you are applying for.

-Because soft skills are often innate personality traits, you already possess several marketable soft skills that will help you get and be successful in a job.
+Because these are often innate personality traits, you already possess several marketable soft skills that might help you get and be successful in a job.
 Though many are formed with your personality, soft skills can also be learned and developed with practice and experience.
-Here are few examples of key soft skills and how those skills can enhance your performance during and after the job search process.
+Here are few examples of key soft skills and how those can enhance your performance during and after the job search process.

-Effective communication skills will be helpful through the interview process and in your career.
-The ability to communicate involves knowing how you should speak to others in different situations or settings.
-For example, when working with a team on a project, you may need to communicate when you believe that an idea or process is ineffective.
+Effective communication skills might be helpful through the interview process and in your career.
+The ability to communicate involves knowing how you are required to speak to others in different situations or settings.
+For example, when working with a team on a project, you may be required to communicate when you believe that an idea or process is ineffective.
 Finding a way to tactfully and skillfully disagree with others on the job without creating conflict is an important skill that employers value.

 Related communication skills: